 FAQs

-Community input will be considered in drafting both the Access and Inclusion Plan and draft Public Health Plan.
+Community input is being considered in drafting both the Access and Inclusion Plan and draft Public Health Plan.
 These drafts will then undergo further consultation.
 Once refined, reports will be presented to Council for endorsement.
 Additionally, your ideas on bowling clubs will be communicated back to the clubs and be included in a report to Council.
+All reports and plans will be included on this page once available.

 For more information, or to receive this information in an alternate format, please contact the City on (08) 9205 8555 or visit www.stirling.wa.gov.au/enquiry.